k-yomo/terraform-provider-algolia/docs/resources/api_key.md

 ### Optional

 - **description** (String) Description of the API key.
-- **expires_at** (Number) Unix timestamp of the date at which the key expires.
-A value of 0 means the API key doesn’t expire.
+- **expires_at** (String) Unix timestamp of the date at which the key expires.
+RFC3339 format.
+Will not expire per default.
 - **id** (String) The ID of this resource.
 - **indexes** (Set of String) List of targeted indices.
 You can target all indices starting with a prefix or ending with a suffix using the ‘*’ character.
 - **max_hits_per_query** (Number) Maximum number of hits this API key can retrieve in one call.